Listen to the Cancer.Net Podcast: Caring for the Symptoms of Cancer and its Treatment , adapted from this content.

 Grief and bereavement coordinator.
 A grief coordinator counsels family members who are facing or have suffered the loss of a loved one.
 They have specialized training in social work or psychology.
 Learn more about grief and loss .

 Paying for palliative care

-Palliative care is often covered by health insurance.
+Palliative care is often covered by individual health insurance plans.
 Medicaid and Medicare may also pay depending on the situation.
 A hospital social worker can help you explore payment options.
 Learn more about managing the cost of cancer care .

-Ask the doctor to explain the diagnosis, treatment plan, and prognosis.
-These may change over the course of your illness, so continue to have discussions with your doctor.
-Taking notes or bringing a family member or friend along may help you remember all of the information.
+Ask the doctor to explain your diagnosis, treatment plan, and prognosis.
+Prognosis is the chance of recovery.
+These may change over time, so continue to have open, honest discussions with your doctor.
+Taking notes or bringing a family member or friend along may help you remember more of the information.

-Tell the doctors and nurses about any pain, discomfort, or other side effects, such as mouth sores, nausea, vomiting, and constipation you experience, even if you feel they are not serious.
-Often there are many options for relieving these symptoms, but the doctors and nurses need to know you are in pain or discomfort in order to help you feel better.
+Tell the doctors and nurses about any pain, discomfort, or other side effects, even if you feel they are not serious.
+Often there are many options for relieving symptoms.
+However, the health care team needs to know about them to help you feel better.

 Keep track of your symptoms and side effects.
 Write down what they are, how often they occur, and how severe they are.
 This will help the doctor identify the cause and find solutions.